DeepanChakkaravarthy/test-repo/README.md

 # test-repo
-First test repo created to explore the features
+First repo created to explore the features and applying in real time.